Choosing the Best Back Pain Pillows for Chairs

 Back pain can be a debilitating condition, but it is also a condition that can usually be managed with proactive pain relief, good posture and effective lumbar supports as back pain pillows for chairs.
 Using a pillow to support your spine when you are sitting in a chair can greatly your reduce back pain.

 There are many types of pillows for chairs.
 The most common types include simple, affordable inflatable back supports, contour back pillows that support the entire spine, and foam back pillows.
-In addition, there are active seat cushions which offer motion therapy while you are sitting, and seat wedges which tilt your pelvis forwards, naturally encouraging better posture.
+In addition, there are seat cushions that can help while you are sitting, and seat wedges which tilt your pelvis forwards, naturally encouraging better posture.

 You may need to test several different kinds of back pillow to find one that works for your condition.
 Memory foam pillows tend to last a long time, while cheaper soft foam pillows may need replacing often.
 Inflatable pillows are good for people who travel a lot, but are not always as comfortable or as effective as a high quality memory foam pillow for someone who has severe, chronic back pain.